actinia-org/actinia-introduction/docs/index.md

 (duration: 10 min)
 -->

-For this tutorial we assume working knowledge concerning **geospatial analysis and Earth observation** (i.e., geodata such as raster, vector, timeseries, and image data including aerial, drone, satellite data).
+For this tutorial we assume working knowledge concerning **geospatial analysis and Earth observation** (i.e., geodata such as raster, vector, time series, and image data including aerial, drone, and satellite data).
 The tutorial includes, however, a brief introduction to **REST** (Representational State Transfer) API basics and cloud processing related hints.

 ### Why cloud computing?

-With the tremendous increase of available geospatial and Earth observation lately driven by the European <a href="https://www.copernicus.eu">Copernicus programme</a> (esp. the Sentinel satellites) and increasing availability of open data the need for computational resources is growing in a non-linear way.
+With the tremendous increase of available geospatial and Earth observation lately driven by the European <a href="https://www.copernicus.eu">Copernicus programme</a> (esp. the Sentinel satellites) and theh increasing availability of open data, the need for computational resources is growing in a non-linear way.

 Cloud technology offers a series of **advantages**: